 Using Socket.IO As a Cross-Browser WebSocket

-Socket.IO has a rich API for sending messages with specific topics to specific rooms and namespaces,namespaces, but it can also be used in a much simpler way.

 The native WebSocket implementation in browsers is much less robust than what Socket.IO offers.
 Sending a WebSocket message from the client only requires the data itself as a single argument.
 That means that you have to format your WebSocket data in such a way that you can easily determine what it is for.

 In cases where you want to emulate the ease of sending a message without a topic, you can use the socket.send() method to send messages as needed.